An overview of the role

 - Maintaining the standard of London black cab drivers as the most skilled and professional taxi service on the planet

 What are the key skills required by a London Black Cab driver?

 Key skills required by a London taxi driver include:

 - Persistence and dedication

 - The ability to stay calm under pressure

-Although this is not a skill officially required in order to become a London taxi driver, many trainees use scooters in order to help them learn the routes they need in order to pass the Knowledge.
+Although this is not a skill officially required in order to become a London cab driver, many trainees use scooters in order to help them learn the routes they need in order to pass the Knowledge.
 If you don’t have a motorbike license, you can perform the same practice runs on an electric or push bike.

 In order to become a licensed London taxi driver, you must pass the difficult and gruelling Knowledge test, of which there is a 70% drop out rate and for which there are no study materials.
 In order to apply for the Knowledge, you must be: